Temporal modulation of second harmonic generation in ferroelectrics by a pulsed electric field: Discussion

 If one extends beyond the linear approximation to include second-order terms, Eq.~\eqref{eq:Ew_inf} yields contributions of the form $\omega^2 (\omega \mp 2\omega_{\mathrm{IR}})^2 E_{\mathrm{THz}}(\omega \mp 2\omega_{\mathrm{IR}})$, which in the time domain correspond to second- and higher-order time derivatives of $E_{\mathrm{THz}}(t)$.
 Experimental detection of these contributions would be highly challenging with current experimental capabilities.
 Additionally, if $\Delta I_{\mathrm{SH}}$ depends nonlinearly on $E_{\mathrm{THz}}$, the present formulation breaks down, and a higher-order perturbative expansion becomes necessary.
 However, there is no reason to expect that the simple relation $\Delta P \propto \Delta I_{\mathrm{SH}}$ holds in such strongly nonlinear regimes.

 In this work, we have discussed the modulation of the polarization and the SH intensity by an external electric field pulse.
 Other intriguing second-order phenomena, such as optical rectification and the bulk photovoltaic effect, are also described by the second-order response function.
 Similarly, the linear modulation of these effects can be described by the third-order susceptibility.
 Although in Eqs.~\eqref{eq:Pw2} and \eqref{eq:Pw3} we focused on contributions around $\omega \approx \pm 2\omega_{\mathrm{IR}}$, an analogous discussion could address the response near $\omega \approx 0$.
+However, when considering a monochromatic probe as in Eq.~\eqref{eq:Ew}, the far field $E_{\infty}$ in Eq.~\eqref{eq:dipole_w} vanishes at $\omega = 0$, and thus the theory would require some modifications.
 A detailed investigation of this aspect is left for future work.